-What does the Bible say about racism, prejudice, and discrimination?Question: "What does the Bible say about racism, prejudice, and discrimination?"
+What does the Bible say about racism?Question: "What does the Bible say about racism?"

 Answer: The first thing to understand in this discussion is that there is only one race—the human race.
 Caucasians, Africans, Asians, Indians, Arabs, and Jews are not different races.
 Rather, they are different ethnicities of the human race.
 All human beings have the same physical characteristics (with minor variations, of course).
 More importantly, all human beings are equally created in the image and likeness of God (Genesis 1:26-27).
 God loved the world so much that He sent Jesus to lay down His life for us (John 3:16).
 The “world” obviously includes all ethnic groups.